Rather view a video slide show? View Intro to Couponing at Walgreens Video

 3. Learn to use filler items to make it easier to limit your out-of-pocket spending.
 Fillers are inexpensive items that can serve multiple purposes.
 You might want to buy an item for $4.99 with a $5 Register Reward.
 Unfortunately, you can’t do that because Walgreens does not allow the coupon value to exceed your pre-tax total.
 In such a case, you’ll want to buy a filler – a dirt cheap item that pushes you over the $5 mark so you can use your reward.
 Another time you might need to use a filler would be when you have more manufacturer coupons than items because the number of Register Rewards you are redeeming.
 In this case, you will want to buy one or more filler items to make it possible to use all of your coupons.

 4. Here are some points you need to learn about the Walgreens Coupon Policy: You can use a Walgreens store coupon and manufacturer coupon on each item.
-On a BOGO sale, you can use a either manufacturers or walgreens coupons on both the item you are paying for and the free item, so long as the total value of the two coupons does not exceed the sales price of the item you are purchasing.
-Generally speaking, coupons can’t exceed the purchase price of an item, although there are some exceptions when this is allowable.
-When such a deal surfaces, we’ll explain how to do it on our site.
+On a BOGO sale, you can use a either manufacturers or walgreens coupons only the item you are paying for and not the free item.
+Coupons can’t exceed the purchase price of an item, if they do, Walgreens will not reduce them to match the price, they will REFUSE them.

 5. Order to hand your coupons to the cashier to optimize results: manufacturer coupons first, then store coupons, Register Rewards next, and finally cash.

 6. Limit your out-of-pocket spending by “rolling” your Register Rewards and focusing on the Moneymaker and dirt cheap deals.
 There is more info about how to do this with CVS ExtraCareBucks on our Intro to CVS page.

 7. Check Couponaholic.net frequently to learn of new deals that pop up that are not included in the weekly circular.
 We will publish the weekly deals at Walgreens from the ad, suggested scenarios for saving the most money at Walgreens, and new deals as they surface.